the-other-mariana/covid-dashboard/DevelopmentLog.md

 We had some trouble setting up the django app for all teammates, so we created a README file with the instructions to make it work, so that we did not forget them everytime we wanted to run the app.

+## 05-29-2021

+- Visualization 3:
+Added the initial files that would be used for this visualization.
+Also, the first attempt to add the queries to get the data of the death rates of COVID-19 and parse them into json.

 ## 05-30-2021

 - Visualization 2: